 If you are promoted and become a team leader, you may need to manage and supervise that team, which may include education, creating standard operating procedures, scheduling shifts, and dealing with any problems that may occur.

-Continuous education is a requirement of many fields these days, and the medical field is always advancing, you will need to keep up with new technology, as well as any breakthroughs in the medicine.
+Continuous education is a requirement of many careers these days, and the medical field is always advancing, you will need to keep up with new technology, as well as any breakthroughs in the medical field.

-Here are a few considerations before you get to the resources section.
+Here are a few considerations before you get to the resource section.

-With any career you choose, your main concern should be choosing the type of that is a good fit for you.
+With any career you choose, your primary concern should be selecting a career that is a good fit for you.
 You want to get into a field that you are interested in and are passionate about.
 When you’re on that path, you’ll have a good chance of being successful.
 If you get into a career you don’t like and have no interest in, then you are just doing it for the money and are in survival mode — not focused or set up for success.

 Trust me, the last thing you want is to spend many months of schooling and thousands of dollars to get into a career that isn’t the right fit for you.
 You could end up being miserable and dread each day you have to get up and go to work.

 Here are some tips to find out if a career is right for you.